 Information You Provide To Us:

-Marketing Communications: When you sign-up for or subscribe to our marketing communications, we ,collect your name, email address, and postal address.
-We use your information to send you updates that may be relevant to you regarding legal and regulatory developments, firm-related events, activities, and news.
-We process your information on the basis of legitimate interests, or where we obtain your affirmative consent, on the basis of that consent.
+Marketing and Event Communications: When you sign-up for or subscribe to our legal alerts, marketing communications, publications, or events, we collect Personal Information about you which may include your name, email address, and postal address.
+We use this information to send you updates that may be relevant to you regarding legal and regulatory developments, firm-related events, activities, and news.
+We process this Personal Information on the basis of legitimate interests, or where we obtain your affirmative consent, on the basis of that consent.

-If you do not want to receive communications from us in the future, please let us know by sending us an email requesting the same to email@example.com or by following the unsubscribe instructions found in any email we send.
-Please note requests to remove your email address from our lists may take some time to fulfil.
-We may also still contact you as needed to provide important announcements or notifications regarding the Websites.
+If you do not want to receive communications from us in the future, please let us know by following the unsubscribe instructions found in any email we send, or by sending us an email to firstname.lastname@example.org.
+Please note we may still contact you if necessary to provide important notifications regarding certain Services.